 More details are provided on the Strategy Document page.

 The Allocations Document allocates sites for development (such as housing, retail, industry or land for transport schemes).
-It was adopted by the Council at its meeting on 27 July 2016: Allocations Document - Adopted July 2016 (pdf 4.4mb opens in new document)
+It was adopted by the Council at its meeting on 27 July 2016: Allocations Document - Adopted July 2016 (pdf 4.4mb)

 The sites allocated for development are shown on the Policies Map.